cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 Atmos natively supports the concept of "vendoring", which is making copies of the 3rd party components, stacks, and other artifacts in your own repo.

+With Atmos vendoring, you can copy components and other artifacts from the following sources:

+- Copy all files from [OCI Registry](https://opencontainers.org), Git, GitHub, Mercurial, HTTP, HTTPS, Amazon S3, Google GCP into a local folder
+- Copy a local file into a local folder (keeping the same file name)
+- Copy a local file to a local file with a different file name
+- Copy a local folder (all files) into a local folder

 The vendoring configuration is defined in the `vendor.yaml` manifest (vendor config file).

 Atmos searches for the vendoring manifest in the following locations, and uses the first one found: